mahhov/bsv-better-service-vritualization/readme.md

 `import(recordingsJson)` takes in a javascript object such as one that was exported, and uses this object for replays.

-## Recording Fields
+## Fields

+`registerField(name, object, field)`

+Value of `object.field` is recorded or assigned by key `name`.

-Current field values at the time `registerField` is invoked are recorded.
+Note, for recording, value of the field at the time of invoking `registerField` will be recorded, unless mode is not yet set, in which case, value at the time mode is set will be recorded.

-## Replaying Fields

-Field values are assigned at the time `registerField` is invoked.
+Note, for replaying, value will be assigned at the time of invoking `registerField`, unless mode is not yet set, in which case, value will be assigned when mode is set.

-## Recording Methods
+## Methods

+`registerPromise(name, object, methodName)`

-Every time the method is invoked, the resolved or rejected promise is recorded.
+For record mode, every time the method is invoked, the resolved or rejected promise is recorded.

-## Replaying Methods

-Each time the method is invoked, a recorded promise resolution or rejection is replayed.
+For replay mode, each time the method is invoked, a recorded promise resolution or rejection is replayed.
 If `n` records exist, record `1` will be returned  for first invocation, then record `2`, ... record `n`.
 For invocations after the `n'`th invocation, record `n` will be returned.

+Note, if mode is not set, invocations of method will be unresolved and unrejected until a mode is set.